bkamins/ODSC-EUROPE-2021/README.md

 and walk you through key functionalities provided by this package.

 Please check the flights.jl file in this repository for the instructions.

+This version of the tutorial was updated to use Julia 1.7.0 and DataFrames.jl 1.3.0.